 In late 2002, I went out to Colorado and never adjusted to the altitude very well.
 I started feeling ill and went to a doctor who said I had double pneumonia and severe altitude sickness.
 I was sent home and had oxygen delivered.
-I left Colorado two days later and headed back to my then home in Maryland.
+I left Colorado two days later and headed back to home in Virginia at the time.

 A few months later, I had a physical and the lung x-ray showed bulbous air sacs.
 I went to a pulmonologist who said I had emphysema.
 Since I was never a smoker this was baffling, and plus at the time I was only 40.